 Drawing his bow across the strings, fingers trembling, he begins to play.
 The notes hang in the air, full of pain, hurt and suffering.
 Send shivers down my spine, as the musical theme backstops the trials and tribulations depicted in one of the finest movies ever produced.

-This film relates the story of a Czech born businessman named Oskar Schindler, who, in 1939, uses Jewish labor to start a factory in occupied Poland.
-As World War II progresses, the desperate fate of the Jews becomes more and more clear.
-When the SS begins exterminating Jews in the Krakow ghetto, Schindler's motivations switch from profit to a deep sense of empathy, as he arranges to protect his workers while keeping the factory in operation.
+This film relates the story of a Czech born businessman named Oskar Schindler, who, in 1939, uses Jewish laborers to start a factory in occupied Poland.
+As World War II progresses, their desperate fate becomes more and more clear.
+When the SS begins exterminations in the Krakow ghetto, Schindler's motivations switch from profit to a deep sense of empathy, as he arranges to protect his workers while keeping the factory in operation.
 By so doing, through various means, he saves over 1100 Jews from death in the gas chambers.

 Above all, with its myriad twists and turns, Schindler’s List remains significant because it never allows the terror and bleakness of the Holocaust to overwhelm the importance of fighting bravely for a common good.
 That while mankind has the capacity for doing monumental evil, it is equally capable of astonishing bravery and compassion.